Abacavir / LamivudineBrand Name: Epzicom Other Names: ABC / 3TC, abacavir sulfate / lamivudine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 While taking Epzicom, it is important to keep all of your appointments with your health care provider.

-Epzicom is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
+Epzicom is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV infection in adults and children who weigh at least 55 pounds (25 kg).
 Epzicom is always used in combination with other HIV medicines.

-Epzicom contains the following two different HIV medicines combined in one pill:
+Epzicom contains the following two different medicines combined in one pill:

 Before taking Epzicom, tell your health care provider: